 Issues

-Although sending referrer information has legitimate purposes there are serious security and privacy issues with this approach.
-From a privacy point of view, in most cases there is no real need for the site you are visiting to know what page you were on when you clicked the hyperlink.
-Depending on settings your browser might even send the query string in your browser to the destination server.
-This query string could include sensitive details.
-For example: If you are visiting a page on a site with medical information such as “https://medicalinfo4you.org/stage1-dementia” and click on a hyperlink to a medical insurance site, the insurance company now knows you were visiting a page about dementia and could refuse service to you.
+Although sending referrer information has legitimate purposes, there are serious security and privacy issues with this approach.
+From a privacy point of view, there is often no real need for the destination site to know what page you were visiting before you clicked the link.
+Depending on your browser settings, you might even send the query string in your browser to the destination server.

 Options